keagud/Della/README.md

 $ pip install della
 ```

-Note that `della` is designed by and for Linux users, and that's where it's intended to be used.
+Note that support for non-GNU/Linux operating systems is not guaranteed.
 It will *probably* work ok on MacOS, but I don't have access to a Mac to test this (if you're a Mac user, please let me know about any exotic error messages you encounter).
 All bets are off for Windows.

 # Usage